-state: Boolean indicating if integrity services are to be requested for the context.
+state Boolean indicating if integrity services are to be requested for the context.

-[Page 72] 7.4.30. requestLifetime
+7.4.19. requestLifetime

-public void requestLifetime(int lifetime) throws GSSException
+public void requestLifetime(int lifetime) throws GSSException lifetime The desired context lifetime in seconds.

 Sets the desired lifetime for the context in seconds.
 This method is only valid before the context creation process begins and only for the initiator.
 Use GSSContext.INDEFINITE_LIFETIME and GSSContext.DEFAULT_LIFETIME to request indefinite or default context lifetime.